buqhek/power_outages_analysis/README.md

 |   2015 |   17.13 |   74.17 |   31.98 | 167.07 | 159.93 |  424.23 |  137.53 |  308.08 |    7.1  |   99.4  | 125.08 |  101.55 |
 |   2016 |   35.3  |   35.37 |  941.55 | 106.57 | 446.98 |    0.28 |    0    |    0    |    0    |    0    |   0    |    0    |

-Here is an additional table showing the average duration of power outages of each month:
+Here is an additional table showing the **average duration of power outages of each month**:

 |                             |     Jan |    Feb |     Mar |    April |   May |     June |    July |     Aug |    Sept |     Oct |    Nov |   Dec |
 |:----------------------------|-------:|-------:|-------:|-------:|-------:|-------:|-------:|-------:|-------:|-------:|-------:|-------:|